BBC accused of misleading viewers on Trump speech two years before Panorama edit

 The edit of the speech played in the Panorama episode has recently attracted heavy criticism, with Mr Trump announcing his “obligation” to launch a billion-dollar lawsuit against the BBC, and Prime Minister Sir Keir Starmer saying the corporation needed to “get their house in order”.

-The scandal has also led to high-profile resignations, with BBC director-general Tim Davie and news chief Deborah Turness quitting on Sunday.
+The scandal, for which the BBC has apologised, has also led to high-profile resignations, with BBC director-general Tim Davie and news chief Deborah Turness quitting on Sunday.

 On Thursday, The Telegraph reported that a similar version of the edit was used on BBC Newsnight more than two years earlier, with a freelancer for the programme telling the newspaper’s podcast that concerns raised about the footage at an editorial meeting were waved away.